TheJacksonLaboratory/intro-napari-workshop/napari-workshops/notebooks/spot_detection_functions.md

   name: python3
 ---

-# From workflow to widget: customizing napari
+# From workflow to widget: customizing napari (Intermediate)

 The napari application uses a backend for the graphical user interface (GUI) called [Qt](https://doc.qt.io).
 A key feature of this framework is the use of [widgets](https://doc.qt.io/qt-6/qtwidgets-index.html), which are composable, basic UI elements. napari not only utilizes these for its UI, but also enables you can add your own as `dockable` elements.
 In fact, the layer controls, layer list, and napari console are all such dockable containers of Qt widgets.